dandro/progen-cli/docs/md/docs/config.md

 # Config

-The dotfile configuration is how Progen knows about the project, where it's templates are located, mapping of templates names and outputs and more.
+The dotfile configuration is how Progen knows about the project, where it's templates are, mapping of templates names and outputs and more.

 To get started, create a file called `.progenrc`.
-Although it does not matter where this file is you must execute all progen cli commands in the directory this file is in so for this guide we'll assume it is at the root of your project.
+Although it does not matter where this file is you must execute all Progen cli commands in the directory this file is in so for this guide we'll assume it is at the root of your project.
 It must have the following
 properties:

 ### templates
-This is a relative path from current working directory to the directory where the templates are located.
-It can be anywhere in the project but in this documentation we'll assume it is `.progen/templates`
+This is a relative path from current working directory to the directory where the templates are.
+It can be anywhere in the project but in this documentation we'll assume it is `.progen/templates`.

-### filenameSeparator
+### filenameSeparator (Optional)
-This is the character you use to separate parts of your file's name.
+This is a character to separate parts of your file's name.
 For example if your filename is `page.view.js` then your `filenameSeparator` is '.'.
 This is useful to group related files by their name.
-This means that if you have a `page` template which is made out of 3 files
+This means that if you have a `page` template which is made out of 3 files,

 ```md | Page
 page.view.js